 The notifying parties (on their own initiative or following an informal invitation) may submit to the Authority commitments with a view to rendering the concentration compatible with the common market.
 These commitments may be of a structural or of a behavioural nature.
-Although dating only from 2003, the practice of the Competition Authority in this respect seems to reflect a more positive approach to behavioural remedies than the practice of the European Commission, especially regarding periodic monitoring of market conditions.

-The Authority will then assess the effect of the proposed commitments on the compatibility of the concentration with the competition rules, following which an informal negotiation usually takes place between the Authority and the notifying parties.
-If the Authority agrees with the final proposal of commitments, it will include in the non-opposition decision to the operation conditions or obligations in order to ensure compliance with the commitments proposed or accepted by the notifying parties.
-Most of Phase 2 cases are approved by the Authority subject to conditions and/or obligations.
+The Authority will then assess the sufficiency and adequacy of the proposed remedies to eliminate the identified competition concerns, following which an informal negotiation usually takes place between the Authority and the notifying parties.
+A market inquiry may be conducted by the Authority to collect views of competitors and regulators.
+If the final proposal of commitments is agreed upon, the Authority will include in the non-opposition decision to the operation conditions or obligations in order to ensure compliance with the commitments proposed or accepted by the notifying parties.